Approach to Life

 our property, and I am getting involved in with e-publishing in its many forms.

 I’ve just finished a book of epic Norse poetry (or is a novel?) and a magic YA novel involving dark magic, revenge and belonging.
 Recently I started my second YA novel in the same world with even more fantastical elements.
-I’m also working on a book of Search and Rescue poems.
-I am proud to be a crew member on Pender Island, Station 20.
+I’m also working on a book of poems about the magic of being on the water.